ExPLoRA: Parameter-Efficient Extended Pre-training to Adapt Vision Transformers under Domain Shifts

 3. Train linear classifiers to predict the image class from each patch

 These results show that the spectral properties (mean eigenvalues) of a block's feature map and its ability to retrieve local information (like texture or patch position) are correlated.
-The middle layers of the Dino models are responsible for extracting local information from the input image patches as their feature map eigenvalues and localization accuracies are high (left and middle figures).
-Conversely, the final layers of the ViT are responsible for semantic understanding, as their feature maps contain more global information, seen by higher image-class accuracies (rightmost figure).
+The middle layers of the Dino models are responsible for extracting local information from the input image patches as their feature map eigenvalues and localization accuracies are high (top-left and bottom-left plots).
+Conversely, the final layers of the ViT are responsible for semantic understanding, as their feature maps contain more global information, seen by higher image-class accuracies (bottom-right).

 ExPLoRA amplifies the global information stored in each block's feature map towards the final layers of the ViT, while preserving strong localization in the middle layers.
 This can also be seen in the attention maps below, as ExPLoRA's attention highlights the central object more clearly.